openharmony/docs/en/application-dev/ability/fa-formability.md

            console.log('FormAbility onDestroy');

            // You need to implement the code for deleting the persistent widget instance.
-           // The deleteFormInfo API is not implemented here.
-For details, see "Widget Host" provided in "Samples". deleteFormInfo(formId);
+           // The deleteFormInfo API is not implemented here. deleteFormInfo(formId);
        }
 ```